-Puto Bumbong is a traditional Philippine dessert, often served during the Christmas season.
-This steamed purple rice cake, traditionally made in bamboo tubes ( bumbong ), has a chewy texture and a slightly sweet taste.
-The filling is made from grated coconut, butter and muscovado sugar.
-Naturally gluten-free thanks to its glutinous rice flour base, this dessert is a perfect option for people following a gluten-free diet.
+Puto Bumbang is a traditional Filipino dessert, often served during the Christmas season.
+This steamed purple rice cake, traditionally prepared in bamboo tubes ( bumbongs ), has a soft texture and a slightly sweet taste.
+The filling consists of shredded coconut, butter, and muscovado sugar.
+Naturally gluten-free thanks to its glutinous rice flour base, this dessert is a perfect option for those following a gluten-free diet.

 Ingredients